phgSW61HS/git-training-bd/3-Docker/2-Basics/Theory/README.md

 Yet, imagine your container is a python app running on linux for which you need to install a lot of libraries.
 You don't want to re-install them manually every time.

-In the illustrations folder of that section, you will find a customNano file. open it and look at its content;
+In the illustrations folder of that section, you will find a customNano file.
+Open it and look at its content.

-Finally :
+Let's try to build that custom image custom_nano:

-> docker build -t custom_nano -f /home/gassogba/Documents/training/git/3-Docker/2-Basics/Illustrations/customNano .
+> docker build -t custom_nano -f <path_to_git_folder>/git/3-Docker/2-Basics/Illustrations/customNano .

-**Note**: Obliouvsly you have to type the path to the file in your computer after `-f`
+**Note**: Obviously, you have to type the path to the file in your computer after `-f`

 ![](../pics/docker_nano_2.png)

 ![](../pics/docker_nano_1.png)

-The image is now available in our local repository with the name `custom_nano`.
+The image is now available in our local repository with the name `custom_nano` that we gave after '-t' (for tags).

-Let's run it and verify that's `nano` is correctly installed:
+Let's now run that image and verify that's `nano` is correctly installed:

 > docker run -id custom_nano